Answer:

 This means one processor can process multiple instructions at a time, which significantly increases the speed of the CPU.
 This allows computers to run several programs or video games at once.

-For even better performance and multitasking, cores are split into threads (if the operating system allows it).
-This is called multithreading, hyper-threading for Intel, or simultaneous multithreading (SMT) for AMD.
+To improve multitasking and overall performance, cores are separated into threads, when possible according to the operating system.
+This is referred to as multithreading, hyper-threading for Intel, or simultaneous multithreading (SMT) for AMD.

-Essentially, this means virtual cores can be created to help the operating system better utilize the CPU’s physical cores.
-So, how many of these cores or threads do you really need?
-Let’s take a look at some of today’s models and core counts.
+Essentially, this means virtual cores can be established to aid the operating system in improving the utilization of the CPU’s physical cores.
+So, how many of these cores or threads do you truly require?
+Let’s explore a few of the current models and core quantities.

 Modern CPU Core Standards And Requirements